hhu-bsinfo/dxram/README.md

 *build/* subdirectory.

 ## Deploying to a remote machine (cluster)
-Copy the *build/dxram* directory to your cluster (typically, NFS mounted home directory).
+Copy the *build/dxram* directory to your cluster.

 ## Starting DXRAM
 A bash script to deploy instances to either local host or nodes of a